 Hands-on research instruction is not limited to use of our facilities.
 We are able to meet with your class synchronously using Zoom or asynchronously using any combination of recorded video, librarian participation in Canvas, and research guides that can support your course assignments.
 Please fill out the Library Instruction Request Form (there is an option for online support) and let us know how we can support you.
-You are welcome to continue booking face-to-face instruction at this time, and we will make adjustments in the event of a closure.

 PILOT Research Tutorials in Canvas

 The Los Rios librarians have developed a series of information literacy modules in Canvas.
 Module topics include developing a research question, identifying keywords, evaluating and selecting sources, MLA and APA formatting, and avoiding plagiarism.
 Each lesson includes readings, videos, activities, and a quiz to assess students’ understanding of the material.

 Students can book an online research appointment with a librarian.
 Please feel free to use the same service if you would like help incorporating library resources into your online course.
 Speaking of which, if you have not yet set up a Zoom account you can do so at http://www.conferzoom.org/.